Botler-Dev/Botler/docs/Development/Run-Botler.md

 # Start the database
 yarn db:start

-# Start the database and detach from command
+# Start the database and detach it from the command
 yarn db:deploy

 # Stop the database